OnionIoT/Onion-Docs/Omega2/Kit-Guides/Maker/tutorials/04-oled-writing-text.md

 The display keeps a cursor pointer in memory that indicates the current page and column being addressed.
 The cursor will automatically be incremented after each byte is written, the cursor can also be moved by the user through functions discussed later.
 When writing text to the display, each character is 6 columns wide and 1 page long.
 This means that 8 lines of text each 21 characters long, can be written to the oled display.

-## Building the Circuit
+### Building the Circuit

-Plug the Oled Expansion into expansion dock.
+This tutorial does not require you to wire anything in as the OLED Expansion is a complete circuit.
+Plug it into your expansion dock, and you're good to go!

+#### What You'll Need

+* 1x OLED Expansion

-## Writing the Code
+#### Writing the Code

 Prior to running the code you will need to have python and the oledExp libraries installed.
-You can install with the following commands
+In case you don't have them, you can get them by running the folllowing commands:

 ```
 opkg update